Alex-Genovese/floatversion/README.md

 - Outputs as true/false test, as single item, or as space or line separated list.

+- Filters for include, exclude, starts with, and reverse

 ```txt
  floatversion --options  --input | --gt  \"quoted-string\"